You can place an order or request a quote for an order through our Request a Quote form.

 You are welcome to pick up your order at our workshop in Royalston, Massachusetts.
 Let us know your pick-up preference when placing your order.

-We can deliver orders for $1.00/mile round trip from Royalston, Massachusetts to the New England area and we work with an art handling company to deliver work to the New York region.
+We can deliver orders for $1.00/mile round trip from Royalston, Massachusetts to New England and the New York region.

 Please let us know if you have any questions and we'll get back to you shortly!